robertc181/FAI/README.md

 # View

-* It is reccomended to view this application at a resolution ??
+* It is reccomended to view this application at a resolution 1920 x 1080, However it is fully responsive

 ## Testing